CRUMB RUBBER MODIFIED BITUMEN (CRMB)

 While CRMB roads often exhibit superior performance and longer service lives compared to traditional bitumen pavements, regular maintenance is still essential to maximize their lifespan and keep them in good condition.
 The specific maintenance needs and schedule will depend on the exact composition of the CRMB, the local climate, the volume and type of traffic, and other factors.

-CRUMB RUBBER MODIFIED BITUMEN DURABILITY
+CRUMB RUBBER MODIFIED BITUMEN (CRMB) DURABILITY

 Crumb Rubber Modified Bitumen (CRMB) is known for its enhanced durability compared to traditional bitumen, making it an excellent choice for road construction, particularly in regions experiencing extreme weather conditions or high traffic volume.
 This increased durability stems from several unique properties of CRMB: